 Halloween is still four weeks away, but store shelves are already stocked with candy for eager trick-or-treaters.
-Most of the candy is manufactured out of state, but a hundred years ago Brooklyn had a thriving candy industry.
+While today most of the candy is manufactured outside of New York, a hundred years ago Brooklyn had a thriving candy industry.

 In the mid nineteenth and early twentieth century, Brooklyn was one of the largest confectionery and chocolate manufacturing centers in the United States.
 By 1908, local factories produced 130,000,000 pounds of candy a year.
 Dozens of companies including chocolatier giant Rockwood & Company, the National Licorice Company, and Mason, Au & Magenheimer Confectioner Mfg.
 Co. churned out an assortment of sweets–gumdrops, licorice buttons, chocolate dainties, mint patties, and mixed creams–for a growing and broad customer base.